New rules, designed to make it easier for people to save and invest for a long life, could help you boost your retirement-readiness

 ASK YOUR ADVISOR: What sources of income can I draw on in order to let my retirement savings continue to grow?

 3. Giving to charities

 For years, taxpayers have been able to satisfy (or reduce) their obligation to take required minimum distributions by giving up to $100,000 directly to charities (called a QCD), starting at age 70½—thus reducing their taxable income.
-You may still make qualified charitable distributions (QCD) at 70½ even though the age for taking RMDs has increased to 72 (for those who will reach age 70½ after December 31, 2019).
+You may still make qualified charitable distributions (QCD) at 70½ even though the age for taking RMDs has increased to 72.
 But keep in mind that the amount of your qualified charitable distribution will be reduced by the amount of any deductible contributions you make to a traditional IRA for the years in which you were age 70½ or older, effective beginning with the 2020 tax year.
 Check with your tax advisor to see if it makes sense to take a QCD.

 ASK YOUR ADVISOR: What are some tax-efficient ways to give to the causes I care about?
 And how can I direct distributions to multiple qualified charitable organizations from my IRA?

 4. Starting your retirement planning sooner

 Say you’re a graduate student getting by on income from a fellowship.
 Until now, that income didn’t make you eligible to contribute to a traditional IRA.
 The act expands the definition of compensation to include taxable fellowship and stipend income (not counting tuition scholarships or other amounts that are not considered taxable income).
 Though dollars may be tight, the change offers an opportunity to develop a savings and investment habit early.
 Consult a tax advisor to help determine whether your income qualifies you to make retirement contributions.